glynawe/Vanilla/vanilla.md

 | `new (T; d: integer) : ref array of T` | allocate an array of `d` elements |
 | `free (r : ref T)`                     | free data                         |

 `new` and `free` may not be used in constant expressions.
-The type `T` may not be an abstract type or open array (its size must be known).
+The type `T` may not be an opaque type or open array (its size must be known).

 #### Garbage Collection Option